 Based upon the design and printing by Mary Katharine Goddard, Maryland, January 18, 1777

 Dimensions: 21 x 16; 2-color black and blue; Essays page 21×16 letterpress printed in blue and red; inside an archival paper folio; Broadside is hand set in Caslon & letterpress printed on hand made 100% cotton bright white paper (custom made by St. Armand, CN); Edition Limited to 118.

-Additional information on Mary K and details on the project by Mindy Belloff was printed in the Guild of Book Workers Journal.
+Additional information on Mary K and details on the Making of the Declaration Re-creation by Mindy Belloff was printed in the Guild of Book Workers Journal.
 An expanded self-published essay will be available soon.

 Mary K: Please note, most spellings of Mary Katharine Goddard’s middle name are incorrect, shown as Mary Katherine Goddard (Katherine with an “e”).

 “Your printing is a beautiful and faithful rendition.” – Dennis S.